awkena/panGenomeBreedr/README.md

 into a numeric format.
 The panGB package has customizable data wrangling functions for KASP, Agriplex, and DArTag data.

+The `rm_mono()` function can be used to filter out all monomorphic loci from the data.

 Since our imported Agriplex data has informative SNP IDs, we can use the `parse_marker_ns()` function to generate a map file, which can be passed to the `proc_kasp()` function to order the SNP markers according to